 Nora acquired dual Irish and American citizenship in 2016 and took over the position of Director for Duquesne in Dublin in Spring 2017.
-Beginning in Fall 2017, Nora will begin teaching "Intercultural Awareness and Exploration" at the Dublin campus and looks forward to working with students to give them a better understanding and appreciation for Ireland and its culture.
+Beginning in Fall 2017, Nora will begin teaching "Intercultural Awareness and Exploration" at the Dublin campus and is looking forward to working with students to give them a better understanding and appreciation for Ireland and its culture.

 Assistant Resident Director, Duquesne in Dublin

-B.S., Marketing and International Business, Duquesne University
+B.S., Health Sciences, Duquesne University

 Academic Director, Boston College Ireland